slds-lmu/lecture_i2ml/README.md

 To help you with this, we have prepared interactive **tutorials** where you can watch the videos, answer multiple choice questions, and learn how to apply the theory using `R` on some very short coding exercises -- you can find them under the "Tutorials" tab at the top of the page and in the links below.

+## Daily time table

+- 9:30 (s.t.) - 11:00: Discussion of exercises from day before
+- 11:00 - 12:00 Code demos in R
+- **12:00 - 13:00 Lunch break**
+- 13:00 - 15:00 Solving exercises in groups/alone (supervised)
+- 15:00 - 17:00 Unsupervised self study / Work on practical exercises in groups (See, we also cover unsupervised learning ...
+Sorry.)

 ## Requirements

 - The course is targeted at Bachelor students from the 4th semester on.